 day #1 | Museo del Prado

 On Sunday we woke up early enough to have a quick breakfast and arrive at Museo Nacional del Prado at 10:00 AM sharp.
 We decided to spend a whole day visiting this particular museum, as it houses one of the world’s biggest and more important collections of European art.
 Have you ever studied Art History?
-Once you arrive at Prado you realise that its collection covers around 60 % of the content of a standard Art History coursebook.
+Once you arrive at Prado you realize that its collection covers around 60 % of the content of a standard Art History coursebook.
 Seriously.
-They have the best Velázquez, the best Goya, incredible Zurbarán, Titian, Ribera… And if it wasn’t enough, one can see there a huge temporary exhibition Bosch.
-The 5th Centenary Exhibition right now.
+They have the best Velázquez, the best Goya, incredible Zurbarán, Titian, Ribera… And if it wasn’t enough, right now they’re hosting a huge temporary exhibition of Hieronymus Bosch: Bosch.
+The 5th Centenary Exhibition.
 I’d like to dedicate a separate post to this project, so now I’ll just tell you that it is stunning, beautifully designed, and created with true grandeur.
 Works presented at the exhibition have been lent by the most important cultural institutions in the world, including Metropolitan Museum of Art in New York, National Gallery in London, Het Noordbrabants Museum in ‘S-Hertogenbosch (Netherlands), or Gallerie dell’Accademia in Venice.
 It’s a must-see!

 We spent over 8 hours visiting the museum, with a tiny coffee break after seeing the Bosch exhibition.
 However, even one full day is not enough to enjoy fully the opulent collection of Museo Nacional del Prado.
 We will come back there, that’s for sure.

 day #2 | Museo Thyssen-Bornemisza & Museo Nacional Centro de Arte Reina Sofía